microsoft/Xbox-GDK-Samples/Samples/System/Lighting/readme_en-us.md

 # Building the sample

-If using an Xbox One devkit, set the active solution platform to Gaming.Xbox.XboxOne.x64.
+If using an Xbox One devkit, set the active solution platform to `Gaming.Xbox.XboxOne.x64`.

-If using an Xbox Series X|S devkit, set the active solution platform to Gaming.Xbox.Scarlett.x64.
+If using an Xbox Series X|S devkit, set the active solution platform to `Gaming.Xbox.Scarlett.x64`.

+If using a PC, set the active solution platform to x64.

-*For more information, see* __Running samples__*, in the GDK documentation.*
+*For more information, see* __Running samples__, *in the GDK documentation.*

 # Using the sample